WobblyMusicStand/k8s-patch-script/README.md

 ## Notification LCA
 Finally, an LCA should be added to alert the user that they may proceed with the lab.
-Blocking on only one worker will allow their resets to happen concurrently
+Blocking on only one worker will allow the worker re-joins to happen concurrently

 "All challenge resources have successfully deployed.
 You may now begin your challenge."